Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 1

-\begin{rmkt*} We have always been assuming that $k - d(G) \gg 1$.
+\begin{rmkt*} We have always assumed that $k - d(G) \gg 1$.
 Our analysis does apply if $M \cq k - d(G) \ge 2$ is fixed (ie not diverging) too.
-Then, however, it is not necessarily the case that the group is generated whp---eg if $G = \mbz_2^d$ then it is not.
-Our analysis shows that with probability bounded away from 0 the mixing time is of order $t_0$; by choosing $M$ sufficiently large, this probability can be made arbitrarily close to 1---but to be $1 - \oh1$ one requires $M \gg 1$. \end{rmkt*}
+Then, however, it is not necessarily the case that the group is generated \whp---eg if $G = \mbz_2^d$ then it is not.
+Our analysis shows that the mixing time is of order $\tpro_0$ with probability bounded away from $0$, and approaching $1$ as $M$ grows. \end{rmkt*}